cloudmesh-community/fa18-523-60/paper/paper.md

 Copying databases within the same mongod instance or between different mongod servers is made possible with the *command()* method after connecting to the desired mongod instance [@www-pymongo-documentation].
 For example, to copy the *cloudmesh* database and name the new database *cloudmesh_copy*, one would use the *command()* method in the following manner:
 ```
 $ client.admin.command('copydb',
                          fromdb='cloudmesh',
                          todb='cloudmesh_copy')
 ```
-There are two way to copy a database between servers.
+There are two ways to copy a database between servers.
 If a server is not password-prodected, one would not need to pass in the credentials nor to authenticate to the admin database [@www-pymongo-documentation].
 In that case, to copy a database one